sobhan-moosavi/ARNet/README.md

 | 10 | 200 | 1.6 | 0.63 | 0.12 | 0.04 |
 ||  **Average** | **0.63** | **0.54** | **0.19** | **0.1** |

-Note that here we used 25 sets of trajectories with D drivers for each of the above results.
+Note that here we used 25 sets of trajectories with D drivers for each of the rows in above table.
 We used Affinity Propagation clustering algorithm as suggested by the paper with preference parameter -65 and damping factor 0.5.
-The results in above table can be compared with results in Tables 1 and 2 in the [paper](https://arxiv.org/pdf/1701.01272.pdf).
+The results in above table can be compared with the results in Tables 1 and 2 in the [ARNet paper](https://arxiv.org/pdf/1701.01272.pdf).

 ## References